Ice hockey at the Olympic Games: 1998–2014

-The 1998 gold medal game between Russia and the Czech Republic was the first played between teams consisting mainly of NHL players.
+The 1998 gold medal game between Russia and the Czech Republic was the first played between teams consisting primarily of NHL players.

-In 1995, an agreement to allow NHL players to participate in Olympics was reached between the IOC, IIHF, NHL, and National Hockey League Players' Association (NHLPA).
-The format of the 1998 tournament was adjusted to accommodate the NHL's schedule.
+In 1995, an agreement to release NHL players to participate in the Olympics was reached between the IOC, IIHF, NHL, and National Hockey League Players' Association (NHLPA).
+The format of the 1998 tournament was adjusted to accommodate the NHL's regular-season schedule.
 Canada, considered a pre-tournament favourite, was upset in the semi-final round by the Czech Republic and then lost the bronze medal game to Finland.
-Led by goaltender Dominik Hašek, the Czech team defeated Russia, winning its first gold medal in the sport.
+Led by goaltender Dominik Hašek, the Czech team defeated Russia in the final, winning its first gold medal in the sport.
 Following the tournament, NHL commissioner Gary Bettman commented that it "was what we had predicted and hoped for from a pure hockey perspective, [it was] a wonderful tournament".

 With 43 points, Teemu Selänne of Finland is the all-time leading scorer in the men's tournament.

-The next tournament format was hosted in Salt Lake City, United States.
+The next tournament was hosted in Salt Lake City, United States.
 Finnish centre Raimo Helminen became the first ice hockey player to compete in six tournaments.
 In the quarter-finals, Belarus defeated Sweden in one of the biggest upsets since the Miracle on Ice.
-The team lost to Canada 7–1 in the semi-final and Russia 7–2 in the bronze medal game, respectively.
-The Canadian team rebounded from a disappointing first round and defeated the American team (who eliminated Russia 3–2 in the semi-final) in the gold medal game, winning their first gold medal in 50 years and seventh in men's hockey overall.
+The team then lost to Canada in the semi-final and Russia in the bronze medal game, respectively.
+The Canadian team rebounded from a disappointing first round and defeated the American team in the gold medal game, winning their first gold medal in 50 years and seventh in men's hockey overall.

-The tournament format was adjusted for 2006.
-In the semi-finals, Sweden defeated the Czech Republic 7–3, and Finland beat Russia 4–0.
-Sweden won the gold medal defeating Finland 3–2 and the Czech Republic won the bronze medal.
+The tournament format was again adjusted for 2006.
+In the semi-finals, Sweden defeated the Czech Republic, and Finland defeated Russia.
+Sweden won the gold medal with a 3–2 victory over Finland and the Czech Republic won the bronze medal.
 Three months later, Sweden won the 2006 World Championships and became the first team to win the Olympic and World Championship gold in the same year.
-Allegations have surfaced of Sweden throwing a game against Slovakia so the Swedes would face Switzerland in the quarterfinals instead of Canada or the Czech Republic.
-Shortly before the game, Sweden coach Bengt-Åke Gustafsson was reported to have publicly contemplated tanking in order to avoid those teams, saying about Canada and the Czechs, "One is cholera, the other the plague."
+Allegations have surfaced of Sweden throwing a game against Slovakia so the Swedes would face Switzerland in the quarter-finals instead of Canada or the Czech Republic.
+Shortly before the game, Sweden coach Bengt-Åke Gustafsson was reported to have publicly contemplated tanking in order to avoid those teams, saying about Canada and the Czechs, "One is cholera, the other the plague".
+Ultimately, the IIHF supervisor "didn't see anything special" about the game.